Governance as Code is The Next Step For Enterprise IT Transformation

 Pulumi Crossguard also allows programmatic control of policy compliance along with security and cost control.
 Pulumi allows developers to codify these compliance rules using the programing language they are comfortable with.
 Chef has taken its comprehensive infrastructure automation platform to enable Governance as Code with its Chef Compliance platform.
 Chef Compliance works across hybrid and multi-cloud environments, making it easy for central IT departments to ensure automated audit and remediation and, thereby, continuous governance.

-Terraform has built the Sentinel policy as code framework to work with its other products to ensure automatic compliance to governance.
+Terraform has built the Sentinel policy as a code framework to work with its other products to ensure automatic compliance to governance.
 Sentinel is the foundation for multi-cloud Governance as Code for Hashicorp customers, giving them a more fine-grained policy control and multiple level enforcement.

-While they don’t directly compete in the Infrastructure as Code and Governance as Code, it should be mentioned that CoreStack, a Seattle based startup, provides a template-based infrastructure orchestration and governance platform.
+While they don’t directly compete in the Infrastructure as Code and Governance as Code, it should be mentioned that CoreStack, a Seattle-based startup, provides a template-based infrastructure orchestration and governance platform.

 Governance as Code is picking up steam and more enterprises are jumping into automated policy enforcement using code.
-While Terraform, Chef and Red Hat Ansible lead the pack among the Infrastructure as Code players, Pulumi and Env0 are also competing hard with their own differentiation.
+While Terraform, Chef, and Red Hat Ansible lead the pack among the Infrastructure as Code players, Pulumi and Env0 are also competing hard with their own differentiation.
 Governance as code is the next frontier they are trying to target as multi-cloud adoption increase and enterprises demand a more seamless way to automatically ensure governance compliance without adding any friction for developers.
 Governance as Code is the next step in the enterprise IT modernization strategy.

 We expect all the Governance as Code platforms to embrace machine learning to ensure continuous governance.
 CoreStack has taken the necessary steps to bring in machine learning to gain the necessary insights for remediation.
 From my conversations with Chef, Pulumi, and Env0, I expect them to use machine learning for ensuring policy compliance.
-While I haven’t spoken to Hashicorp recently, my conversations with the product team during 2019 Hashiconf gave me the impression that they will also bring in machine learning into their platform.
+While I haven’t spoken to Hashicorp recently, my conversations with the product team during 2019 Hashiconf gave me the impression that they will also bring machine learning into their platform.